Stable sheaf cohomology on flag varieties: Acknowledgements

 \section{Acknowledgements}

 Experiments with Macaulay2 \cite{GS} and GAP \cite{doty-gap} have provided many valuable insights.
-Raicu acknowledges the support of the National Science Foundation Grant DMS-1901886.
+Raicu acknowledges the support of the National Science Foundation Grants DMS-1901886 and DMS-2302341.
 VandeBogert acknowledges the support of the National Science Foundation Grant DMS-2202871.
+We are grateful to Henning Haahr-Andersen and Steven Sam for helpful discussions, and to the referees for their careful reading and valuable feedback.

 \begin{bibdiv} \begin{biblist}